aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 Contexts using the "miniwdl" engine use EFS volumes as scratch space for workflow intermediates, caches and temporary files.
 Because many genomics workflows can accumulate several GB of intermediates per run we recommend destroying these contexts when not in use.
 An estimated cost assuming a total of 500 GB of workflow artifacts is available via [this link](https://calculator.aws/#/estimate?id=4d19b43aa86fcc3af199c425bfcc55193592cbb4)

+Refer to the [public subnets section](#public-subnets) if you are concerned about reducing these ongoing costs.

 ### Tags